7 FREE Things to do in Virginia Beach

 With 14 miles of free beach available to the public, Virginia Beach, VA is a haven for sun worshippers.
 It is located on the Atlantic Ocean at the mouth of the Chesapeake Bay and plays host to such beach events as the East Coast Surfing Championship and the North-American Sand Soccer Championship.
 Summers are hot and humid with warm evenings.

-Much of the area’s oceanfront property is accessible free of charge, as are several festivals and cultural events such as those listed below.
+Much of the area’s oceanfront property is accessible free of charge, as are several festivals and cultural events.
+Find plenty of family fun free in Virginia Beach.

 1) The Beaches – Those seeking entertainment and nightlife will enjoy Virginia Beach’s main resort area, where festivals are common during the summer months and street performers are a daily occurrence.
 Those looking for a more relaxing spot can try Chesapeake Beach, its shallow, protected waters being ideal for swimmers.
 An even more secluded area is that of Sandbridge, a stretch of beach on Virginia Beach’s southern shore.
 No hotels here – just vacation homes.
 Very tranquil.